 To all to whom these presents shall come, I, John Dring, of Tooley Street, Southwark, in the County of Surry, Coffeeman, send greeting.

-We don’t know everything about his coffee invention, but patent No. 984 does reveal some interesting facts about how he went about creating this very earliest version of instant coffee.
+We don’t know everything about his coffee invention, but patent No. 984 does reveal some interesting facts about how he went about creating this very first version of instant coffee.

 Dring’s preparation of coffee Turkey and West India coffee, when fresh roasted, is ground into a fine flour, then worked with fresh butter and sewett on an iron plate, heated with a gentle fire, till it acquires the consistence of a thick paste; one sort flavored with venela, cinnamon, and musk, another sort made up with coffee alone; both sorts put in tin moulds first prepared with lucee oil.